-This bill requires DOR to provide the commission with tax information regarding prospective casino licensees.
-The agency indicates that this will be managed using existing staff and resources.
+This amended bill requires DOR to transmit 97 percent of privilege tax revenues into the General Fund and provide the commission with tax information regarding prospective casino licensees.
+We anticipate that these requirements will be managed using existing staff and resources for the agency.
 Therefore, this bill will have no impact on DOR.